webpro-nl/knip/packages/docs/src/content/docs/features/script-parser.md

 This will have `tsx` marked as a referenced dependency, and adds `run.ts` as an entry file.

-The following files are also detected as configuration files:
+The following files are detected as configuration files:

 - `tsup.lib.config.ts` - to be handled by the tsup plugin
 - `tsconfig.app.json` - to be handled by the TypeScript plugin

+The arguments are defined in plugins separately for fine-grained results.

 ## Plugins